 1977, Robert Linxe would realize his dream somewhat later, when his vision of chocolate finally came to fruition.
 With his first Maison du Chocolat on Faubourg Saint-Honoré, he established a new spirit and mindset - his own.
-At 48, he founds La Maison du Chocolat and on October 26, 1977 opens the first boutique dedicated entirely to chocolate in Paris at 225, rue du Faubourg Saint-Honoré, in place and stead of Caves Cosette, across from salle Pleyel.
+At 48, he founded La Maison du Chocolat and on October 26, 1977 opened the first boutique dedicated entirely to chocolate in Paris at 225, rue du Faubourg Saint-Honoré, in place and stead of Caves Cosette, across from salle Pleyel.

-In 1981, the Club des Croqueurs de Chocolat is created on the initiative of Claude Lebey, Nicolas de Rabaudy, Jean-Paul Aron and two other gourmands, who after having unanimously chosen the Pleyel* cake of Robert Linxe for dessert, got the idea to create this Club. * (chocolate and almond cake)
+1981, the Club des Croqueurs de Chocolat is created on the initiative of Claude Lebey, Nicolas de Rabaudy, Jean-Paul Aron and two other gourmands, who after having unanimously chosen the Pleyel* cake of Robert Linxe for dessert, got the idea to create this Club. * (chocolate and almond cake).

-In 1986, the second boutique Maison du Chocolat opens its doors rue François 1er, followed in 1988 by a third boutique on boulevard de la Madeleine.
+1986, the second boutique of La Maison du Chocolat opened its doors rue François 1er, followed in 1988 by a third boutique on boulevard de la Madeleine.

-The same year, Robert Linxe pens his first book and introduces his first chocolate éclair.
+The same year, Robert Linxe pened his first book and introduced his first chocolate éclair.
 Its reputation has never wavered.

 First Salon du Chocolat in Paris.
 Robert Linxe assumes right from the start the role of “mentor” chocolatier to the founders, Sylvie Douce and François Jeantet, and creates his first dress in chocolate in collaboration with the couturier Jean-Louis Scherrer.

-La Maison du Chocolat celebrates its 20th anniversary and creates the legendary Initiation Gift Box which sublimes the mythical codes of Coffret Maison.
+1997, La Maison du Chocolate celebrated its 20th anniversary and created for the occasion the legendary Initiation Gift Box which sublimes the mythical codes of Coffret Maison.

-November 1, 1998, La Maison du Chocolat opens its first boutique in Tokyo at Omotesando.
+The 1st November 1998, La Maison du Chocolat opened its 1st boutique in Tokyo on Omotesando.

 "Chocolatier is the profession of an artisan.
 All the chocolates are handmade, but in reality, they are really made with the heart!”
 Robert Linxe

-Recognizing his inherent artistic abilities, he names Nicolas Cloiseau, who joined la Maison in 1996, manager of the new decoration atelier.
+Recognizing his inherent artistic abilities, he named Nicolas Cloiseau, who joined la Maison in 1996, manager of the new decoration atelier.

 October 10th, London now has its own La Maison du Chocolat on Piccadilly Avenue.
 The large department stores, Harrod’s and Selfridges, will follow a few years later.